We are recruiting thousands of pregnant individuals across the nation to get involved with an online survey opportunity

-Evaluate methods to enhance well-being during pregnancy and the postpartum period
+Evaluate methods to enhance well-being during pregnancy and the postpartum period and to get feedback based on your experiences

 Eunice Kennedy Shriver National Institute of Child Health and Human Development

-When you sign up to participate, you have an equal chance of being assigned to one of 3 groups: The "Mamma Mia" group, The "Mamma Mia Plus" group, or the "Survey Only" group.
+When you sign up to participate, you have an equal chance of being randomly assigned to one of 3 groups: The "Mamma Mia" group, The "Mamma Mia Plus" group, or the "Survey Only" group.

 Participate from anywhere: all study activities can be completed online.